saurabh0719/constable/README.md

 $ pip install constable
 ```

+### How does it work?

+To trace variables, the `trace` decorator reads the AST and inserts `print` statements directly into the tree after every assignment `=` op.
+Then it executes the function in a separate namespace using `exec`

-:exclamation: **Do not use** (use at your own risk) it in mission critical environments.
-The code relies on modifying the AST to insert prints and using `exec`.
+:exclamation: **Do not use** (use at your own risk) in mission-critical environments.

 ### Monitoring functions